 Anshul Shah

-As an instructor-of-record, I taught an upper-division software engineering course that I created with my advisor called “Working with Large Code Bases” that teaches students practical skills for modern software development.
+As an instructor-of-record, I taught an upper-division software engineering course that I created with Gerald Soosai Raj (my primary advisor) called “Working with Large Code Bases” that teaches students practical skills for modern software development.
 The course website, including lecture slides, lecture recordings, and the free, online textbook I created are all publicly available.
-My teaching assistant experience spans introductory programming, data science, and software engineering courses.
+I have been fortunate to receive the 2025 Doctoral Award for Excellence in Teaching from the Computer Science and Engineering Department at UC San Diego.

 In my free time, I love to surf, play board games and geography games, and cook.